menandmice/micetro_docs/guides/user-manual/ipam.rst

 Viewing IP Address Ranges
 -------------------------

 The IP Address Range view shows the section of the IP Address space that is accessible to the current user of the system.
-The Men&Mice Suite allows administrators to manage the IP Address space by dividing it into any number of named sub ranges that can be assigned to specific groups for use by its members.
+Micetro allows administrators to manage the IP Address space by dividing it into any number of named sub ranges that can be assigned to specific groups for use by its members.

 .. image:: ../../images/console-ipam-grid.png
   :width: 50%